Zyh716/WSDM2022-C2CRS/README.md

 The downloaded `save` folder should be placed in the root folder of this project.

 ## Quick-Start
-If you have downloaded the source codes, you can train the model.
+You can train the model.
 ```
 sh script/redial/train/redial_rec_train.sh
 sh script/redial/train/redial_conv_train.sh # remember to change --restore_path